Canon 1100D vs Nikon D600

 It is notable that the D600 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 1100D lacks such a headphone port.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1100D and the Nikon D600?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1100D: